loopbackio/loopback.io/pages/en/contrib/code-contrib.md

 Signed-off-by: Random J Developer <random@developer.example.org>
 ```

-Alternatively you can use the git command line to automatically add this
+Alternatively you can use the `-s` option with the git `commit` command to automatically add a "signed-off by"
 line, as follows:

 ```
-$ git commit -sm "Replace rainbows by unicorns"
+$ git commit -sm "This is the commit message"
 ```